AaronClifford/nominet-ror-epp-software/DOCUMENTATION.md

 # Installation

+This installation presumes you are running on a linux server with php installed, I'd suggest spinning up a Droplet at DigitalOcean (London based, size not really important) https://m.do.co/c/c195ffdba437 (Referal Link).

 The only files you really need to access are the config/Config.php and the logs folder, everything else you should leave as is for the time being.

 You will need to add an IP address and password to the web domain manager in your Nominet account online (and add them to the config).

 On your server, preferably the one you use for drop catching currently, perform the following command (somewhere on your server you can remember):

 If you don't have git installed please follow: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git, or simply download the zip files and upload them to your server.

 ```
 git clone git@github.com:AaronClifford/nominet-ror-epp-software.git